macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 # Next session:

-### 12th of September: Work profiles 1: the CV and cover letter
+### 26th of September: Work profiles 2: the personal website

  * at 15:00 room D216

-What do you put in your CV, narrative CV and cover letter?
+Ankita Sinha is going to tell us what to put in your personal website/webpage

 # Sessions after that:

-### 26th of September: Work profiles 2: the personal website

- * at 15:00 room D216

-What do you put in your personal website/webpage?

 ### 10th of October: IDEs and coding assistants